kaosborn/KaosSysIo/README.md

 ![example 3](/Images/contree-example-unicode-1.png)
 (All subfolders are expanded in this example.)

-### Folder layout
+### Top-level folders

 This repository is a single Visual Studio solution with additional files in the root.

-* The `Bench` folder contains console programs that:
+* `Bench` - Contains console programs that:

   * Provide examples for documentation.
   * Exercise classes in this library.

-* The `ConTree` folder contains the build for the `tree2.exe` .NET console program.
+* `ConTree` - Contains the build for the `tree2.exe` .NET console program.
-Targetting .NET Framework 4.8 produces an executable of only 23K.
+Targeting .NET Framework 4.8 produces an executable of only 24K.
-With the imminent .NET 6, this build will likely change.

-* The `SysIo` folder builds a class library in the form of a `.nuget` file.
+* `SysIo` - Builds a class library in the form of a `.nuget` file.

-* The `Source` folder contains all library source code.
-All source is organized using shared projects for inclusion by other projects.
+* `Source` - All source code in shared projects by class.
-The executables and the test project reference these shared projects.

-* The `TestCore` folder contains a few unit tests.
+* `TestCore` - Contains a few unit tests.

 ### License